ha5ha6/judy_blog/_pages/cartpole.md

 **Temporary Summary:**

+- SARSA($\lambda$) achieved the best sample efficiency; DQN could reach relatively higher returns; REINFORCE has variance issue, while this can be relieved by adding a baseline

-- Q-learning hasn't converged yet, the Q-value should reach 100 like RBF and DQN
+- Q-learning with box discretization requires more episodes (3000 or more) to converge, since it's Q-value hasn't reached 100 like RBF and DQN

+- a proper number of equal-distance binning of the states will be 15, but the overall performance of binning is worst than box discretization.
+This suggests that we have to carefully design and divide the states in low-dimensional discrete state cases

-- from the heatmap, the optimal Value learned by RBF and DQN have the highest value on both diagonal sides from the center of theta and theta_dot.
-This might be the cause of discrete actions, need to further check in continous action case
+- from the heatmap with theta and theta_dot axes, the highest optimal values learned by RBF and DQN are on both diagonal sides from the center.
+This might be the cause of binary discrete actions, need to further check in continous action case

-- finer RBF networks may not approximate value funtion well but can achieve better sample efficiency (maybe should tune hyperparameter more carefully)
+- finer RBF networks may not approximate value funtion well but can achieve better sample efficiency

 - DQN requires smaller learning rate for stable learning, say 0.01 or 0.001 compared to Q-box and SARSA($$\lambda$$)s' 0.1